An Adversarial Approach to Identification: Models without parametric restrictions

-Because Assumption \ref{Asm:semip_sharpness} is satisfied, Corollary \ref{corr1_prime} guarantees sharp identification of $\theta$ via $\Thetam$.
-Moreover, the results of Theorem \ref{thm:convexity} also apply.
 It follows that the identified set can be computed using the linear programming approach developed in Section \ref{sec:adversarial}.
 Section \ref{app:computation_maximum_score} describes in detail how to apply it to the semiparametric binary choice model, and presents numerical results.
 The computation time for the identified set of $\theta$ is trivial, see Section \ref{app:computation_speed_maxscore_cs}.